shalini-dhasayyan/shalini-dhasayyan/README.md

-_  Hi, I’m shalinidhasayyan-I’m interested in building porfolio project.-My career passionate IS about Software which has been facinated from my Young Age
+-  Hi, I’m shalinidhasayyan-I’m interested in building porfolio project.-My career passionate IS about Software which has been facinated from my Young Age
-   I’m currently learning python...
+   I’m currently learning python..
 -  I'm specialized in B.Tech(Information TECHnology)- I’m looking to collaborate on complex project- To reach me mail by shaswasa@gmail.com

 <!---